'Tis At Christmas Time, When Frost Is Out

 ( This goes very well to the tune of "What means this rosy dawning?" in "Lays and Legends of the Nativity." )

 The full title of the collection was Christmas carols, or, Lays and legends of the Nativity, old & new, grave and jolie.
 It was edited by Henry J. Gauntlett and published in London by C. Lonsdale, circa 1850.
-The sheet music to this song is not readily available.
+We have been unable to locate either this song or this collection.

 If you would like to help support Hymns and Carols of Christmas, please click on the button below and make a donation.